 Maya Angelou said that "there is no greater agony that bearing an untold story inside you".

-No Footprint Too Small strongly supports the use of counseling during your grief journey.
+No Footprint Too Small strongly supports the use of therapy during your grief journey.
 Are you are a mother looking for individual therapy to manage feelings of anxiety during a subsequent pregnancy?
 Maybe you are a couple who have been struggling to communicate ever since you lost your baby.
 Perhaps you are parents who would like to learn more about how to effectively support your grieving children after they've experienced the death of their baby sibling.
 No matter your situation, we can help get you connected to support that will get you on a path towards hope and healing.

 If you need any help navigating these resources, please don't hesitate to contact us for guidance and support.